One trade at a time -- unraveling the Equity Premium Puzzle: Discussion

 where, assuming negligible bid-offer spreads, $m(x)$ is the market that we are looking for.
-Substituting this into Eq.~(\ref{Eq:ClosedMarket}) we see that $m(x)$ is unique
+Substituting this into Eq.~(\ref{Eq:ClosedMarket}) we see that $m(x)$ is given by the expression

+Note that $m(x)$ is uniquely determined by the actions of the investors.
+In fact, we can imagine replacing every investor with the equivalent (i.e. buying the same product) growth-optimizing investor and arrive at the same market $m(x)$.

-We note that this derivation says nothing about the stability of the equilibrium.
+For completeness we note that this derivation says nothing about the stability of the equilibrium.
 In fact, we see that each market participant exerts some influence over the market.
-The market dynamics in such a system would depend on the size of the investor who discovers new information and how the newly discovered information spreads between the market participants of different sizes.
-Lux and Westerhoff argued such an interplay between heterogeneous agents calls for a yet another set of ideas which is currently missing from mainstream economics~\cite{LuxWesterhoff_2009}.
+The market dynamics in such a system would depend on the size of each investor and on how the newly discovered information spreads between the market participants of different sizes.
+Lux and Westerhoff argued the importance of such an interplay between heterogeneous agents~\cite{LuxWesterhoff_2009}.